raghu-sanikommu/resumeker/README.md

 ## Solution Found
 They can be helped by providing a platform with different Resume templates to choose from.
 Later, they must be filling out a form with all their details and these details can be accessed by developer in real-time, put them into Resume template chosen and mail them back.

-> It is estimated that, it would take around _5-7_ minutes for the developer to put on the data into Resume template _(Provided that the Resume templates are available before hand)_ and thus, this project is assumed to work well for little to low traffic.
+> It is estimated that, it would take around _5-7_ minutes for the developer to put on the data into Resume template _(Provided that the Resume template is available before hand)_ and thus, this project is assumed to work well for little to low traffic.
 >> _Developer can also move a step ahead and opt to receive / listen to his co-mates template design ideas and design them.
 These new templates can be simply pushed to the website by shooting few lines of code_.

 ### Designed and Developed Using